 The charge controller is a vital part of your new solar energy system and it needs to be large enough to manage the currents flowing from your solar panels.
 It is essential that the total current rating (in amps) of your solar panels does not exceed the rating of the charge controller, otherwise the electronic protection software will constantly switch off the system.
 To calculate the current rating of your system, multiply the 'short circuit current' (Isc) by the number of panels.
 You may also wish to oversize the controller to allow additional panels to be used later.

 4 x 100W professional monocrystalline panels (Isc = 5.92A)

 Charge controllers come in a wide range of different shapes and sizes, with different types of display (e.g. LED or LCD) and different operating modes.
 Wherever possible, try to use the largest, most functional charge controller that you can afford - these devices will look after and protect your expensive batteries or battery bank, so should be of a good quality.

 It is possible to use a solar panel without a charge controller, for trickle charging a battery (i.e. keeping it topped up when not in use).
 However, it is very important that the short circuit current of the solar panel NEVER exceeds 10% of the capacity (in Ah) of the battery.
 To be 110% certain that there will be no potential damage to the battery, we strongly suggest that the solar panel current never be more than 2% of battery capacity.

 Step 4: What batteries can I use?

 As with many things, there is a wide choice of different batteries on the market today.
 Since the batteries in a solar system will be constantly charged and discharged, you MUST NOT use standard car batteries as they are designed only to give a very high current for a very short time.
-Standard car batteries will die very quickly and you need to use only deep cycle or leisure batteries.
+Standard car batteries will die very quickly and you need to use only deep cycle batteries.

 It is important that the batteries that you choose have enough capacity to store the energy that you produce.